Duke Energy prepares for winter storm and urges customers to do the same

 - Customers are encouraged to prepare in advance for extended outages and check on loved ones

-CINCINNATI, Dec.
-21, 2022 /PRNewswire/ -- Duke Energy is monitoring and preparing for a winter storm system that is expected to cause power outages across southwest Ohio and Northern Kentucky this holiday weekend.
-A mix of dangerously low temperatures, high winds and snow is predicted to move across the region beginning late Thursday evening and continuing through Friday evening.
+PLAINFIELD, Ind., Dec.
+21, 2022 /PRNewswire/ -- Duke Energy is monitoring and preparing for a winter storm system that is expected to cause power outages later this week.
+A mix of dangerously low temperatures, high winds and snow is predicted to move across Indiana beginning late Thursday evening and continuing through Friday evening.

 "As Duke Energy meteorologists are tracking this significant winter weather event, crews are preparing to restore power as safely and quickly as possible," said Anthony Brown, Midwest Storm Director, Duke Energy.
 "Our top priority is to keep our customers informed and urge them to prepare in advance."